-The Huntington's disease Clinic has provided treatment, counseling, support and research opportunities for patients and families in the Upper Midwest with Huntington's Disease (HD) since 1978.
-In recognition of its multidisciplinary expertise, the clinic has been a designated Huntington's Disease Society of America Center of Excellence.
+The Huntington's Disease Clinic has provided treatment, counseling, support and research opportunities for patients and families in the Upper Midwest with Huntington's Disease (HD) since 1978.
+In recognition of its multidisciplinary expertise, the clinic was designated the first Huntington's Disease Center of Excellence by the Huntington's Disease Society of America in 1999.

 The Huntington's Disease Clinic was established through the individual efforts of Sally Hogan, a spouse and mother of HD-affected individuals, and Dr. Milton Ettinger, the late Chief of Neurology.
 The clinic has cared for hundreds of patients and families touched by HD over the past 40 years.